Screening Workers with Affirmative Action

-The key step in showing that pooling the group is optimal under Reverse MLRP is to verify that the principal's objective value is strictly decreasing in $U^T(1)$, so the optimum is $U^T(1) = 0$.
-The proof (see Appendix~\ref{app:pfs}) establishes that the marginal effect of $U^T(1)$ decomposes into three channels: \begin{enumerate} \item \textit{Transfer cost} ($-(1-\tau)\pi_T$): $U^T(1)$ is a pure transfer to the worst-cost trait agent, paid across the entire trait population and discounted by the tax credit. \item \textit{Production efficiency gain} ($\frac{(1-\tau)\hat{f}}{\widetilde{f}}|\Lambda|$): the benefit from tailoring quantities to each group's information rent near the separation--pooling boundary, where $\Lambda(\theta) := \frac{\pi_T(1-\pi_T)(F^Nf^T - F^Tf^N)}{\hat{f}(\theta)}$. \item \textit{Tax credit loss} ($\Delta \leq 0$): when $\tau > 0$, separating the groups near the boundary forfeits the ability to collect the tax credit differentially at the margin. \end{enumerate} Under Reverse MLRP, channel (2) never compensates channel (1), and channel (3) only reinforces the case for pooling.
+The key step in showing that pooling the groups is optimal under reverse MLRP is to verify that the principal's objective value is strictly decreasing in $U^T(1)$, so the optimum is $U^T(1) = 0$.
+The proof (see Appendix~\ref{app:pfs}) establishes that the marginal effect of $U^T(1)$ decomposes into three channels: \begin{enumerate} \item \textit{Transfer cost} ($-(1-\tau)\pi_T$): $U^T(1)$ is a pure transfer to the worst-cost trait agent, paid across the entire trait population and discounted by the tax credit. \item \textit{Production efficiency gain} ($\frac{(1-\tau)\hat{f}}{\widetilde{f}}|\Lambda|$): the benefit from tailoring quantities to each group's information rent over the pooling region, where $\Lambda(\theta) := \frac{\pi_T(1-\pi_T)(F^Nf^T - F^Tf^N)}{\hat{f}(\theta)}$ measures the disagreement between the two cost distributions. \item \textit{Tax credit loss} ($\Delta \leq 0$): when $\tau > 0$, separating the groups forfeits the ability to collect the tax credit differentially at the margin. \end{enumerate} Under reverse MLRP, channel (2) never compensates channel (1), and channel (3) only reinforces the case for pooling.